BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Week 3 NFL betting, Rams-Eagles, Cowboys-Bears at MGM

 Denver Broncos vs. Los Angeles Chargers, 4:05 p.m.
 ET

-An AFC West battle has the Denver Broncos (1-1) traveling to play the Los Angeles Chargers (2-0).
+An AFC West battle has the Denver Broncos (1-1) visiting the Los Angeles Chargers (2-0).
 Los Angeles swept the season series in 2024 over Denver, including a 34-27 victory at home.
 In Week 2, the Broncos lost 29-28 to the Indianapolis Colts.
 The Chargers beat the Las Vegas Raiders 20-9 on Sept.
-15. Los Angeles is a 3-point favorite, with the over/under at 46.
+15. Los Angeles is a 3-point favorite, with the over/under at 45.5.
 Denver covers the spread in 51% of SportsLine's model simulations.
 Bet on every NFL game on Sunday at BetMGM Sportsbook:

 Responsible gaming at BetMGM